-Individual IRS disclosure offices or other IRS offices having custody of taxpayer records also processed written requests for information made under I.R.C. § 6103.
+Individual IRS disclosure offices or other IRS offices having custody of taxpayer records also process written requests for information made under I.R.C. § 6103.
 While the IRS is not required to track all information requests made under I.R.C. § 6103, it has elected to do so for requests received by its Headquarters Disclosure Office.
-In addition, the Headquarters Disclosure Office used the AFOIA system to track information requests made under the FOIA/Privacy Act for Fiscal Year 2012.
+In addition, the Headquarters Disclosure Office used the AFOIA system to track information requests made under the FOIA/Privacy Act for Fiscal Year 2013.
 Requests made under I.R.C. § 6103 that were received and processed by IRS offices other than the Headquarters Disclosure Office are not controlled on the AFOIA system or otherwise inventoried.
 Consequently, the volume of these requests is not known.
 As a result, we can statistically sample only the I.R.C. § 6103 information requests processed directly by the IRS Headquarters Disclosure Office and tracked on the AFOIA system.
+We reviewed only those requests processed by the Office of Disclosure that were denied, partially denied, or had no responsive records during the period of October 1, 2012, through September 30, 2013.